Lords of the Fallen Best Class: Stats, Comparison & Tips

 Udirangr Warwolf Class (Screenshot Grab By Me)

 While the name Udirangar Warwolf is a little intimidating, the class is not that intimidating in the battle.
 It is a great class, with most points being in Strength.
 It makes it a high-damage class, but it is not ideal to start Lords of the Fallen for the first time.
-If you have played games from a similar genre before, then sure, you can use Udirangar Warwolf as a class.
+Due to that, I consider it the best class for strength build.

 I also liked the experience with it, as I have played almost every game from a similar genre.
-However, if you are not that much familiar with such games, then I would not recommend you to choose Udirangar Warwolf.
-The reason alone for it to be ranked low in my list as the class should be welcoming to newcomers.
+However, if you are not that familiar with such games, then I would not recommend you choose Udirangar Warwolf.
+The reason alone for it to be ranked low in my list is that the class should be welcoming to newcomers.

 6- Orian Preacher